bonsai-rx/machinelearning-examples/examples/Torch/NeuralNetsTrainedOnline/README.md

 2. `LoadModel` - Loads the model and saves it to a subject.
 The model is initialized with random weights and will be trained online.
 3. `ProcessInputs` - Converts the image, which is a type of `IplImage`, into a `Tensor` object.
 The tensor is normalized and reshaped.
 The training label is also converted into a `Tensor` object.
 4. `RunInference` - Runs forward inference on the `ProcessedImage`, and the argmax of the output is taken as the predicted class label.
 5. `OnlineLearning` - Image tensors are collected in batches.
-Once a batch is filled, the model trains against the loss between it's prediction and the provided label by performing stochastic gradient optimization to update it's weights.
+Once a batch is filled, the model trains against the loss between its prediction and the provided label by performing stochastic gradient optimization to update its weights.
 It uses the `Adam` optimizer and computes the `NegativeLogLikelihood`.
 6. `Visualizer` - Displays the most recent image along with the history of observed target labels and the models predicted labels.
 7. `Controller` - A button to control when the training will stop and when the test images will start.